-The photographer, without intending to, documented the stream of people from various parts of Africa arriving in Guangzhou.
 There were also many foreigners; those wearing dashikis and kaftans I guessed to be from Africa.
 I wondered if the Africans in Guangzhou were, in a sense, the flip side of China’s growing presence in Africa.

 As someone who has long been involved with China, including a decade spent living and working there, and as someone who has worked in various parts of the African continent on multiple trips, something about the interaction of these two worlds captured my imagination.
 By the time I returned to Xiaobeilu in 2009, it had become known to the locals, irreverently, as “Chocolate City.”

 While the number of Africans was considerable, there were also other foreigners—from the Middle East, Central Asia, South Asia—and Chinese migrants from the far corners of the country.
 For the most part, this cosmopolitan intersection of people was there to trade in the goods produced in the Pearl River Delta.
 However, it was the African presence that defined the area.
 The other groups had older ties and relationships to China based on proximity and trade routes.
 The African presence, at least on this scale and intensity, was something new.